MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 The angle of each HoloLens 1 PV camera (the camera placed above the nose bridge) can be slightly different across devices due to manufacturing idiosyncrasies.
 Since the PV camera is used to scan the printed marker, this means holograms can appear slightly misaligned when using the same guide and same printed marker on multiple devices.

-To fix this issue, the Dynamics 365 Guides HoloLens app provides the ability to manually adjust for this offset and save the settings to the device so that each user does not need to set the offset each time.
-We recommend that IT staff go through the following steps before provisioning devices to Dynamics 365 Guides authors or operators.
+To fix this issue, the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] HoloLens app provides the ability to manually adjust for this offset and save the settings to the device so that each user does not need to set the offset each time.
+We recommend that IT staff go through the following steps before provisioning devices to [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] authors or operators.
 This is a one-time setup and does not need to be repeated unless the app is uninstalled or a new operating system is installed.

 ### Step 1 – Set up printed anchor